dansgithubuser/dlal/README.md

 - web: Web interfaces.

 ## todo
-- commander queue and commit
+- wide web

 - espeak?
+LPC

 - music from formula with time as input